sadatnedusa/alitech_c_language/cpp/class_object_constructor.md

+# Initialization
 ## In C++, **initialization** refers to the process of assigning an initial value to a data object at the time of memory allocation.
    This is different from **assignment**, where a value is given to an already initialized object.

 ### **Types of Initialization in C++**